nunofachada/simoututils/README.md

 The 4th parameter, 6, corresponds to the number of outputs of the PPHPC model.
-Instead of the number of outputs, the function alternatively accepts a cell array of strings containing the output names, which can be useful for tables and plot.
+Instead of the number of outputs, the function alternatively accepts a cell array of strings containing the output names, which can be useful for tables and figures.
 The 5th and last parameter, 1000 , corresponds to the iteration after which the outputs are in steady-state.
 The [stats_gather](core/stats_gather.m) function returns a _struct_ with several fields, of which the following are important to this discussion: